developersCradle/java-web-dev-soap-rest-api/SOAPWebServices/Section 13/README.md

 }
 ```

-- Even though is old way, but we wan't to decouple our Java application!
-So its recommended to write **Interface**.
+- Even though is a old way, but we want to decouple our Java application!
+So It's recommended to write **Interface**.
     - For this we need annotate main endpoint`@WebService(endpointInterface = "org.javabrains.ProductCatalogInterface")`

 - These methods in interface are exposed for Web Operation.